symfony/symfony-docs/console/logging.rst

 :class:`Symfony\\Component\\Console\\Event\\ConsoleExceptionEvent` object,
 which has methods to get information about the event and the exception.

+.. _logging-non-0-exit-statuses:

 Logging Error Exit Statuses
 ---------------------------

-The logging capabilities of the console can be further extended by logging commands that return error exist statuses, which are any number different than zero.
+The logging capabilities of the console can be further extended by logging commands that return error exit statuses, which are any number different than zero.
 This way you will know if a command had any errors, even if no exceptions were thrown.